GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 ### Use static types

-We use optional static typing with GDscript.

 At the time of writing, static GDScript typing doesn't provide any performance boosts or any other compiler features.
-But it does bring better code completion and better error reporting and warnings, which are good improvements over dynamically typed GDScript.
+But it does bring better code completion and better error reporting and warnings.
 In the future, it should bring performance improvements as well.

 Be sure to check [Static typing in GDScript](//docs.godotengine.org/en/latest/getting_started/scripting/gdscript/static_typing.html) to get started with this language feature.